-MARINA - A facility whose principal use is the provision of publicly available services for the securing, launching, storing, servicing, repairing or sales of watercraft or other marine equipment.
-A facility for short-term docking that is ancillary to other land uses is considered a commercial use and not a marina.
-(Amended 3/12/1991) (Amended 3/11/2014)
+MARINA - A waterfront facility whose principal use is the provision of publicly available services for the securing, launching, storing, servicing or repairing or sales of watercraft or other marine equipment.
+A marina may include sales of watercraft or other marine equipment, however, a non-waterfront commercial business that sells watercraft or other marine equipment is considered a retail use and not a marina use per Article IV of this ordinance.
+A facility for short-term docking that is ancillary to other land uses is not a marina.
+(Amended 3/12/1991, 3/11/2014, 3/12/2024)